 Advantages of warfarin treatment

-- in an emergency, actions of warfarin can be reversed for example with Vitamin K
+- In an emergency, the actions of warfarin can be reversed, for example, with Vitamin K.

 Disadvantages of warfarin treatment

-- Takes a few days to work (slow onset of action)
+- It takes a few days to work (slow onset of action)

-- Frequent monitoring (blood test to check INR) and dose adjustments needed
+- Frequent monitoring (blood test to check INR) and dose adjustments are needed

 - Dietary restrictions and interaction with food containing Vitamin K